lgreski/datasciencectacontent/README.md

-# Data Science Specialization Community TA Content Repository
+# Data Science Specialization Community Mentor Content Repository

 Author: Len Greski

-This repository contains content developed during my time as either a student or Community TA in the Data Science Specialization from Johns Hopkins University that is offered over [Coursera](http://coursera.org).
+This repository contains content developed during my time as either a student or Community Mentor in the Data Science Specialization from Johns Hopkins University that is offered over [Coursera](http://coursera.org).
+A number of people have developed content to help students work through the nine courses in the specialization.
+The main index for this content is [datasciencespecialization.github.io](http://datasciencespecialization.github.io/).

 # Repository Contents